Modern Non-Linear Function-on-Function Regression: Introduction

 \section{Introduction}

-Functional data has gained a lot of attention in the past decades \citep{ramsay1997functional,FDA,10,hor} with advancement in data collection and storage technology.
+Functional data has gained a lot of attention in the past decades \citep{ramsay1997functional,FDA,10,hor} with advancement in data collection and storage technologies.
 Data that are represented as curves varying over a continuum (time, space, depth, wavelength, etc.) have been encountered widely in several areas such as Computer Vision, Time Series, Natural Language Processing, Genetics, Finance, Meteorology, Longitudinal Studies, and many more.
 There is a rich amount of literature in Functional Data Analysis (FDA) ranging from topics like Functional Principal Component Analysis, Canonical Correlation Analysis, Functional Regression, etc.

 Functional Linear Models (FLM) are the most well-studied models in FDA.
 We can distinguish these models as scalar-on-function, function-on-scalar, and function-on-function regression.
 When discussing such models, the first term indicates the type of the response and the second term indicates the type of the predictor.
-In contrast to Functional linear models, which have been widely studied and investigated, there has been substantially less work done in the area of non-linear regression models.
-It is natural to begin examining non-linear models after establishing the linear methods but there is also a practical need for such models as the data may contain complicated functional relations and interactions that may exhibit non-linear patterns \citep{articlel3}.
-Such complex functional data is common in practice.
+In contrast to Functional linear models, which have been widely studied and investigated, there has been substantially less work done in the area of non-linear functional regression models.
+It is natural to begin examining non-linear models after establishing the linear methods but there is also a practical need for such models as the data may contain complicated functional relations and interactions \citep{articlel3}.
+Such type of data are common in practice.